 Find Your Go-To Style

 There are many styles you can achieve while transitioning in order to blend your two textures.
-Here are some of them:
+My go-to style while transitioning was braid-outs.
+You can see an example of how the style looked on my hair above.
+Here are some other styles you can achieve:

 - Twist Outs